Fiber Optic Bundle Pigtail — Profiber Usa

 Unlike a patch cord—which has connectors on both ends—the bare fiber end of a pigtail is designed to be permanently spliced (either by fusion or mechanical splicing) to the incoming fiber cable in the field.
 A fiber optic pigtail is a short length of optical fiber cable with a factory-terminated connector on one end and a bare, exposed fiber on the other.

-• What is the function of a fiber optic pigtail coupler
+• What is the maximum value of a fiber optic pigtail

-What is the function of a fiber optic pigtail coupler
+What is the maximum value of a fiber optic pigtail

 [PDF Version]